Handling Complaints

 - that it is in the public interest for the complaint to be dealt with by way of the Malpractice and Maladministration Policy

-If the PCRC that the complaint should be dismissed, and that recommendation is accepted, the PCRC will notify the parties and provide reasons for its decision.
+If the PCRC consider that a complaint should be dismissed it will notify the parties and provide reasons for its decision.

-The PCRC shall own the complaint process from receipt to decision, including any subsequent disciplinary recommendation .
-These decisions of recommendations will be presented to the Advisory Board for independent review and agreement, and then to the Executive Committee for ratification.
+The PCRC shall own the complaint process from receipt to decision, including any subsequent disciplinary recommendation.

 Where there are no allegations of professional misconduct, the PCRC will consider the need to undertake a less formal practice review.